boyter/scc/README.md

  - cloc yaml output support so potentially a drop in replacement for some users
  - Can identify or ignore minified files
  - Able to identify many #! files
+ - Can ignore large files by lines or bytes

 Why not use `scc`?